-As a muon travels through ice, it emits about $3 \cdot 10^4$ Cherenkov photons in the spectral range visible to the detector per meter along its track, just from electromagnetic interaction of the bare In addition, the knock-on electrons, muon. bremsstrahlung, electron pairs, and photonuclear interactions caused by the muon traveling through ice, generate short cascades along the muon track Particles created in such cascades also emit Cherenkov radiation, increasing the "effective length" of the muon (which determines the total number of Cherenkov photons using the above factor) by the amount proportional to the energy of the cascade, on average by about 4 m $\cdot$ E/GeV [4].
+As a muon travels through ice, it alone (i.e., "bare" muon) emits about $3 \cdot 10^4$ Cherenkov photons in the spectral range visible by the detector per each meter of its track.
+In addition, the knockon electrons, bremsstrahlung, electron pairs, and photonuclear interactions caused by the muon traveling through ice, generate short cascades along the muon track [3].
+Particles created in such cascades also emit Cherenkov radiation, increasing the "effective length" of the muon (which determines the total number of Cherenkov photons using the above factor) by the amount proportional to the energy of the cascade, on average by about 4 m \cdot E/GeV.
 The number of additional Cherenkov photons emitted by the passing muon due to cascades created along its path is therefore proportional to the total energy deposited in form of such cascades.
-In a well-known approximation of the muon energy losses, $dE/dx = a + b \cdot E$ , the second term is largely due to just such energy deposits.
-Above the critical energy ( $\sim 1 \text{ TeV}$ ), the second term begins to dominate the energy losses, and the total number of Cherenkov photons left by a muon per unit length of the muon track becomes proportional to its energy:
+In a well-known approximation of the muon energy losses, $dE/dx = a + b \cdot E$, the second term is largely due to just such energy deposits.

+Above the critical energy (~ 1 TeV), the second term begins to dominate the energy losses, and the total number of Cherenkov photons left by a muon per unit length of the muon track becomes proportional to its energy: